What is a TransUnion® credit report?

 What are TransUnion credit reports used for?

-Lenders and creditors, like banks and credit card issuers, use the information in credit reports as part of assessing a borrower’s creditworthiness, or how likely someone is to pay back a line of credit.
+Lenders and creditors, like banks and credit card issuers, use the information in credit reports to assess a borrower’s creditworthiness—how likely someone is to pay back a line of credit.
+Credit reports help inform lenders’ decisions about whether they should extend credit or approve loans.
+And they may impact interest rates and other loan terms that are offered too.

 Landlords, property management companies and employers may also review credit reports when making decisions about renting someone an apartment or hiring someone for a job.
 Your credit reports can even affect deposit amounts for utilities.